The Great Pacfic Garbage Patch π️

 There are many fishing nets in the Great Pacific Garbage Patch.
 As you can imagine these can be dangerous for animals that swim into these nets.
 They can get stuck in them and eventually die.

 Once plastic enters the marine food web, there is a possibility that it will contaminate the human food chain as well.
 Chemicals in plastics will enter the body of the animal feeding on the plastic, and as the feeder becomes prey, the chemicals will pass to the predator.
 Making their way up the food web that includes humans.
+The Great Pacific Garbage Patch is getting denser every day with floating plastic.
+It is your job to stop it from taking over the entire ocean.

 References: